Ben Komproe

 As Minister of Justice, Komproe attempted to order the local authorities to cease investigations into his brother Hedwig Komproe.
 Additionally, he tried to have the Attorney General fired. when it became known that he violated his oath of office, the Parliament of the Netherlands Antilles forced Komproe to resign, leading to the fall of the Godett Cabinet.

 After his resignation, a judicial investigation was started on Komproe's tenure as minister.
 The investigation included what went on at an open-air brothel Campo Alegre.
 Komproe was alleged to have given out signed letters, basically to allow dozens of prostitutes from Colombia and the Dominican Republic to reside on Curaçao.
 He was said to have plans to process each prostitute's permit of residence personally, and to have ordered a special stamp just for this purpose.
 In July 2004, a judge determined that Komproe was not authorized to issue letters of that nature.
 Additionally, Komproe did favors for Giovanni van Ierland, the incarcerated owner of the brothel.

 In September 2004, Komproe was to be on the Curaçao Island Council for the FOL.
 However, he was arrested on 6 September 2004, and charged with corruption, fraud, and being member of a criminal organisation.
 On 24 September his imprisonment was delayed, followings complications from an abdominal operation he underwent a few days earlier.
-He never regained consciousness and died at the of age 62.
+He never regained consciousness and died at the age of 62.